-■ About hatteries
+■ About batteries

-- When replacing the batteries, use batteries of the same type, and replace the two old batteries together. - When the system is not used for a long time, take the batteries out. - We recommend replacing once a year, although if the remote controller display begins to fade or if reception deteriorates, please replace with new alkaline batteries.
-Using manganese batteries reduces the lifespan. - The attached batteries are provided for the initial use of the system.
+- When replacing the batteries, use batteries of the same type, and replace the two old batteries together. - When the system is not used for a long time, take the batteries out. - The batteries will last for approximately one year.
+If the remote controller display begins to fade and the degradation of reception performance occurs within a year, however, replace both two batteries with new size AAA alkaline batteries. - The attached batteries are provided for the initial use of the system.

 The usable period of the batteries may be short depending on the manufactured date of the air conditioner.